Mandela Egbo: Borussia Mönchengladbach

 Born in Brent, London, Egbo began his youth career with hometown club Hackney JFC and Afewee Urban before joining Crystal Palace.
 He moved from Crystal Palace to German club Borussia Mönchengladbach at the age of 17, being assigned to the reserve side.
 On 24 February 2018, Egbo made his Bundesliga debut for Borussia Mönchengladbach, coming on in the second half for Denis Zakaria in a 1–0 victory over Hannover 96.

 Darmstadt

 On 21 May 2019, after four years with Borussia Mönchengladbach, Egbo joined 2.
 Bundesliga side Darmstadt on a free transfer, signing a three-year deal.
 He made his debut with Darmstadt on 28 July 2019 in the 1–1 away game against Hamburger SV, coming on for Patrick Herrmann in the 68th minute of the match.

 New York Red Bulls

 On 30 January 2020, Egbo moved to MLS side New York Red Bulls.
 On 20 August 2020, Egbo made his league debut for New York Red Bulls, coming on in the second half in a 1–0 victory over rival New York City FC.
-On 23 November 2020, Egbo scored his first goal for New York, on a penalty kick, in a 4–1 victory over Inter Miami.
+On 23 November 2020, Egbo scored his first goal for New York, with a penalty kick, in a 4–1 victory over Inter Miami.